UPPS 08.03.04 - Public Art and Memorials

 As appropriate, the university may utilize faculty members in the School of Art and Design to help the committee develop unifying themes or to select specific artists or works of art.
 Faculty and staff members who will provide their artwork for consideration in a major construction project are precluded from participating in the selection process.

-The PAC will submit its proposed artworks to the President’s Cabinet for review and recommendation of approval by the president.
+The PAC will submit at least two proposed artworks to the President’s Cabinet for review and recommendation of approval by the president.

 In accordance with the university’s ongoing commitment to attracting and supporting a diverse community, the university will also give consideration to including a diverse array of artists when selecting public art and memorials.